icon Tunelf Audio Converter

 Now you can freely play your own music in Apple Music.
 Also, you can create a playlist to save your own songs.
 In addition to playing your own music, you can change the song information, including the artwork, album, genre, and so on.

 Part 3.
-How to Add Local Files on Apple Music Somewhere Else
+How to Get Local Files on Apple Music iPhone/iPad/Apple Watch

 As Apple Music doesn’t support directly uploading local music files, you have to add your own songs to Apple Music on a computer first.
 You can follow the above steps to upload your local music files.
 Then you can sync your local files to your iPhone or other Apple devices.